 This is where Medical Departures can help you get the very best hip replacement surgery at a fraction of the cost that you would pay domestically.
 The most important decision that you will make when undertaking a hip replacement is the doctor and surgery that you will trust to perform this vital and life-changing surgery.
 That is why we only endorse facilities and surgeons that meet certain criteria.
-We carry out checks to ensure that qualifications and professional memberships with organizations such as the International Association of Orthopaedic Surgeons are legitimate.
+We carry out checks to ensure that qualifications and professional memberships/affiliations with organizations, such as with the International Association of Orthopedists, are legitimate.
 We also make site visits and conduct patient reviews, and all of this information is published on our website for you to peruse free of charge in order to help you decide which clinic is the best fit for your needs.

-A hip replacement operation generally takes between 1-2 hours to perform.
+A hip replacement operation generally takes between one and two hours to perform.
 Patients are usually placed under a general anesthetic, although an epidural may be used that numbs the whole of the lower body and allows the patient to remain conscious, but pain-free, throughout the whole procedure.